-MSR [7:4]: Programmable RS485 Turn-around Delay
+MSR [7:4]

 When Auto RS485 feature is enabled (FCTR bit-5=1) and RTS# output is connected to the enable input of a RS-485 transceiver.
 These 4 bits select from 0 to 15 bit-time delay after the end of the last stop-bit of the last transmitted character.
 This delay controls when to change the state of RTS# output.
 This delay is very useful in long-cable networks.
 Table 15 shows the selection.
 The bits are enabled by EFR bit-4.